Publisher

 Dan White is a current Ph.D.
 Candidate in the Program for Writers at the University of Illinois-Chicago.
 A graduate of the M.F.A.
 Creative Writing program at Otis College in Los Angeles, he was a Fellow at Stony Brook University’s BookEnds program for the 2020-2021 year.
 He teaches fiction workshop and introductory writing courses at UIC, as well as a graduate course on narrative theory and the work of Rachel Cusk in the MFA Program at Roosevelt University.
 His project at both graduate school and his fellowship was The Seachamber, a literary work exploring a young woman’s consciousness as her inner ambition collides with the constraints of family at the wedding of her younger sister in 1994 Santa Monica.
 The Seachamber was longlisted for the Electric Book Award from Alternating Current Press.
 His second novel project, The Winemakers, asks questions about the price of memory and the possibilities of art across a single night in contemporary Los Angeles.

 His PhD work centers around a single protagonist, Emily, within a reimagined Hamlet.
 The first project in the progression, The Nunnery, is set in contemporary Chicago and California and charged by a search for the depths to which narrational movement can verisimilarly render lived inner experience.
-That manuscript is on submission.
-In the meantime, he is at work on a new manuscript, a campus novel following that same character, Emily, a bit earlier in life, when things weren’t quite so complex.
+That manuscript is on submission, and was recently longlisted by Yes Yes Books.
+In the meantime, he is at work on a new project, a campus novel following that same character, Emily, a bit earlier in life, when things weren’t quite so complex.
 In the critical realm he is working on a scholarly manuscript studying the use of narration in Rachel Cusk’s books, centered on narrative theory, Wittgenstein, and feminism.

 In addition to his work with Indirect and L’Esprit, he has served as the Prose Editor for West Trade Review literary journal since 2020.
 He also serves as the Director of Prose for Iron Oak Editions, which he helped launch in 2023.
 Outside of the novel form, he writes short fiction, book reviews, and critical essays.
 His work has appeared in Florida Review, 3:AM, Another Chicago Magazine, Necessary Fiction, and Chicago Review of Books, among several other publications.